mudgen/diamond/README.md

 All three implementations pass the same tests.

+diamond-1 and diamond-2 use less gas to add/replace/remove functions.

+diamond-3 uses less gas to call the diamond loupe functions.

 diamond-1 and diamond-2 are implemented the same way except that diamond-2 is gas optimized.
 To understand how diamond-2 is implemented look at diamond-1 first.

 ### Diamond Repositories